Hydraulic Cylinders: Types, Configurations and Applications

 Synthetic fluids

-They are fire-resistant e.g phosphate esters
+They are fire-resistant, e.g., phosphate esters

 They lower friction

-Thay have thermal stability
+They have thermal stability

 However, synthetic fluids have some drawbacks.
 They tend to be more expensive than conventional fluids, may have slight toxicity requiring special disposal methods, and are often incompatible with standard seal materials.